DOI-USGS/asc-public-docs/docs/concepts/glossary.md

 ### Slew Angle
 From the spacecraft, the Slew is the angle between the boresight (i.e., center of framing camera) and the nadir vector (subspacecraft vector).
 The Slew angle will be a constant value across the image.
 ### Smithed
-"Smithed" kernels are SPICE SPICE kernels that have gone through additional processing through a geoditic control process to reduce error and improve alignment.
+"Smithed" kernels are SPICE SPICE kernels that have gone through additional processing through a geodetic control process to reduce error and improve alignment.
 Smithed kernels are generally higher quality than Reconstructed kernels.
 ### Solar Longitude
 The Solar Longitude is the planetocentric longitude of the sun as seen from a point on a body.
 It is considered a seasonal angle.
 ### Spacecraft Azimuth